Key takeaways

 How much size can you gain?

-There is limited data on the potential benefits of jelqing by hand.
+Research has been done on penile-extender devices, which involve stretching the penis over time in hopes of a slight gain in length.
 Some small studies suggest using devices may lead to modest length gains (about 1–2 cm), but only with several hours of daily use over months.

 How long will it take?